erniemakesstuff/bezalel-media-core/README.md

 0. Add DistributionChannel in ledger table.
 1. Update publisher_driver factory in orchestration/publisher-drivers.
 2. Update manifest distribution_format_to_channel file.
+3. Update the media-pollers package to support the new DistributionFormat.

 ### Steps to add a new source
 0. Create a new ingestion driver to accept the source payload.